It feels like a lot of people are going through it at the moment.

 I might ask people for their opinions and advice, but deep down I feel a knowing inside of me – my intuition is so strong.
 And we all have this ability – we just need to tune in.

-Taking some time to disconnect, no tv, no distractions – just some quiet time journaling or meditation can help you learn to trust your intuition.
+Taking some time to disconnect, no tv, no distractions – just some quiet time journaling or sitting in meditation can help you learn to recognise your intuition.

 Sometimes we don’t even realise we’re trying to force an outcome.